maoxufeng/tutorials/flask/README.md

 Note that, we use Python 2.6 for avoiding Python 3 compatability issue.

 ==
-Quick Start
+Quick Start, it is also a good tutorial for curl usage.

 sudo python hello.py

+hello.py

-hello.py shows how to start an app, set routes, and how to serve static files as well.
+  shows how to start an app, set routes and templates, and how to serve static files as well.

+dataexchange.py

+  shows how to get method name, form and query parameters, and upload files using POST as well.

+cookies.py

+  shows how to fetch cookies from requests, and set new cookies.

+redirect.py

+  shows how to redirect the page, with a 401 error handler and a response header added.

+sessions.py

+  about cookie based session.